 Step 2 – Project Overview

 The project overview provides a quick summary of what your company does.
-It will quickly address why the company is well-suited to engage in business and deliver the goods or services the client is looking for.
+It will quickly address why the company is well-suited to engage in business and deliver the client’s desired goods or services.

 Talk about the service/product details and any challenges and how you can address them.

 The executive summary outlines why you are sending this proposal and why your solution is best for your prospective client.

 Be specific in this section.
 Address the needs of the individual client and be specific.
 Outline the benefits of your company’s services and products and how they will solve the client’s problems.

 You want to show that you bring something unique to the table.
 Show why this business should pick your proposal instead of the others they have received.